Morningstar88/kalki-search/FromTheSea/FromTheSea.md

 ---

+The ferry port near Happy Elephant Bungalows is located in **Koh Touch**, the main village on Koh Rong Island.
+Here’s what you can expect:

+1. **Accessibility**:
+   - Happy Elephant Bungalows are just a **short walk** from the ferry port, making it convenient for travelers arriving by boat.
+   - Koh Touch ferry port is the primary entry point for visitors to Koh Rong, with regular ferries arriving from Sihanoukville.

+2. **Facilities**:
+   - The port area has basic amenities, including small shops, restaurants, and bars.
+It’s a lively spot where you can grab a quick bite or stock up on essentials.
+   - You’ll find tuk-tuks and motorbike rentals nearby if you want to explore further.

+3. **Atmosphere**:
+   - Koh Touch is bustling and vibrant, with a mix of backpackers, locals, and vendors.
+The port area reflects this energy, offering a warm welcome to visitors.

+Happy Elephant Bungalows are tucked away from the main street, providing a quieter retreat while still being close to the action.
+Let me know if you’d like more details about Koh Touch or the surrounding area!

+---

 ### **Koh Ta Kiev**
 1. **The Last Point**:
    - Offers hammock rentals for as low as $2 per night.